Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Abstract

 \section{Abstract}

-Attention heads retrieve: given a query, they return a softmax-weighted average of stored values.
-We show that this computation is one step of gradient descent on a classical energy function, and that Langevin sampling from the corresponding distribution yields \emph{stochastic attention}: a training-free sampler controlled by a single temperature.
-Lowering the temperature gives exact retrieval; raising it gives open-ended generation.
-Because the energy gradient equals the attention map, no score network, training loop, or learned model is required.
-We derive a closed-form entropy inflection condition that identifies the retrieval-to-generation transition temperature for any memory geometry, with a scaling law $\beta^*\!\sim\!\sqrt{d}$ for random patterns.
-We validate on five domains (64 to 4,096 dimensions).
-On MNIST digit images, stochastic attention is $2.6{\times}$ more novel and $2.0{\times}$ more diverse than the best learned baseline (a VAE trained on the same patterns), while matching a Metropolis-corrected gold standard.
-On protein sequences from the Pfam RRM family, the generation regime achieves $6.9{\times}$ lower amino acid composition divergence than the VAE (KL $= 0.060$ vs.\ $0.416$) at matched novelty, demonstrating that the training-free score function preserves family-level fidelity that learned models lose.
-A denoising diffusion baseline (DDPM) fails across all memory sizes tested ($K = 100$ to $3{,}500$), producing samples indistinguishable from isotropic noise.
-The approach requires no architectural changes to the underlying attention mechanism.
+Attention heads retrieve: given a query, they return a weighted average of stored values.
+We showed that this computation is one step of gradient descent on the modern Hopfield energy, and that Langevin sampling from the corresponding Boltzmann distribution yielded \emph{stochastic attention}, a training-free sampler controlled by a single temperature parameter.
+Lowering the temperature gave exact retrieval; raising it gave open-ended generation.
+Because the energy gradient equals the attention map, no score network, training loop, or learned model was required, making the approach particularly suited to the low-data regime where learned generative models are starved of training signal.
+We derived an entropy inflection condition that identified the retrieval-to-generation transition temperature for any memory geometry and validated the sampler on five domains spanning two orders of magnitude in dimension.
+A single Boolean mask on the attention softmax, identical to the causal mask used in transformers but applied along the memory axis rather than the sequence axis, turned the sampler into a zero-shot class-conditional generator on Olivetti faces with no retraining and no learned classifier.
+On MNIST digit images, stochastic attention produced samples that were markedly more novel and more diverse than the best learned baseline while matching a Metropolis-corrected gold standard.
+On protein sequences from a small Pfam family, the generation regime preserved amino acid composition far more faithfully than a variational autoencoder at matched novelty, indicating that the training-free score function retained family-level fidelity that learned models lost.
+A denoising diffusion baseline failed across all memory sizes tested, producing samples indistinguishable from isotropic noise.
+The approach required no architectural changes to the underlying attention mechanism.